Project-Silicium/Device-Binaries/poplar/README.md

 ### UsbConfigDxe:

 - Reason: Usefull for Navigating UEFI and the OSs.
-- Patch: A Check for Platform CLS was Patched to Check for MTP instead.
+- Patch Nr.
+1: A Check for Platform CLS was Patched to Check for MTP instead.
+- Patch Nr.
+2: Exit Boot Services Event has been Removed to Have working USB in the OSs
 - Patch Creator: [Robotix22](https://github.com/Robotix22)